Longju000/Longju000/README.md

 Hi, I'm Longju, Learning by Building and contributing...😎❤

-      - I love everything about Block-chain technology.
+      - In love with the use of Block-chain technology.
 And I'm currently learning more about this topics.

-I am also an open-source enthusiast and a contributor.I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+Learning a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 - 💬 ask me about anything, i am happy to help;